KarpelesLab/limitlistener/README.md

 This can be used for a `http.Server` or anything that takes a `net.Listener` and will apply the limit as standard as possible.
 Multiple threads calling Accept() are also supported.

+If using this with `http.Server` be careful to set a `ReadTimeout` or you may end blocked just with idle connections.